seinecle/mk99/docs/generated-html/subdir/dataviz-past-present-future_temp_slides.md

 ==  1.
 Where is data visualization going?

 ==  !
-by http://www.clementlevallois.net[Clement Levallois], http://www.ds3.inesc-id.pt/[DataStorm 2nd edition], Lisbon, July 15, 2015.
+by http://www.clementlevallois.net[Clement Levallois], adapted from a presentation made at http://www.ds3.inesc-id.pt/[DataStorm 2nd edition], Lisbon, July 15, 2015.

 ==  !
 The nice thing about fields in computational science is that they evolve so quickly.